 Period products are not cheap and for anyone menstruating they are an absolute necessity.
 Sadly, the reality is that many people living in the UK are unable to afford them and for those living in poverty they can be forced to use socks stuffed with tissues, toilet paper and old scraps of fabric or nothing at all.
 Period products should not be an unattainable luxury.

 We believe that menstrual care is a basic human right.
 Period.
 No-one should have to face the distressing, monthly burden of not having access to products due to their financial situation.
-That’s why we’ve launched a Period Product Donation initiative in a number of our stores and The Body Shop At Home network to help create a sustainable flow of menstrual protection for those who can’t afford it.
-The contents will be given to local organisations in need, including refuges, drop-in centres and shelters.
+That’s why we launched a Period Product Donation initiative in May 2019 in a number of our stores and The Body Shop At Home network to help create a sustainable flow of menstrual protection for those who can’t afford it.

-We’ve teamed up with Bloody Good Period, a charitable project who provide menstrual supplies to asylum seekers, refugees and those who can't afford them.
+We teamed up with Bloody Good Period, a registered charity who provide menstrual supplies to asylum seekers, refugees and those who can't afford them.
 Gabby Edlin founded Bloody Good Period when she realised that food banks and drop in centres were not supplying menstrual products in the quantity or at the frequency that is required by a menstruator living in poverty i.e every month, several products a day and most were not thinking to supply them at all.

 PACKAGING AT THE BODY SHOP